AT&T vs. Spectrum Internet: Which One Is Worth Your Money?

 • No extra fee for modem rental

-• Free mobile line for 12 months with a qualifying internet plan
+• Unlimited mobile line for 12 months at no cost with a qualifying internet plan

 Both internet providers get positive reviews from customers, and both offer amazing discounts on internet when you bundle with its mobile services.
 However, AT&T delivers greater value because it’s faster while still affordable.
 Fortunately, neither provider locks you into an annual contract, which allows you the flexibility to take advantage of limited-time deals and a robust range of plan options.